botpress/documentation-v12/docs/main/code.md

 - `user`: All attributes of a user.
 - `session`: Variables kept for the session's duration.
 - `temp`: Variables that are alive only for the course of the flow.
-- 'bot`: Object containing global variables for this bot (same for all users)
+- `bot`: Object containing global variables for this bot (same for all users)
 - `event`: The original (latest) event received from the user in the conversation.
 - `args`: The arguments passed to this Action from the Visual Flow Builder.
 - `process`: sandboxed VM containing some of the env-variables (starting with `EXPOSED_`)